Ohio Home Buying • Cincinnati Real Estate • 2026 Guide

 When do I see my final closing numbers?

-Your lender must provide a Closing Disclosure at least three business days before closing, use it to double-check everything.
+Your lender must provide a Closing Disclosure at least three business days before closing.
+Use it to double-check everything.

 Final Advice Before You Sign Anything